 There is considerable demand for people with advanced statistical training, like that obtained in the MSDS master's program, throughout the data science industry.

-The program strongly encourages students to participate in summer internships with data science companies and will do its best to help students obtain internships through its connections with the financial industry.
+The program strongly encourages students to participate in summer internships with data science companies and will do its best to help students obtain internships through its dedicated Office of Professional Programs.
+See the Careers page.